mciano/Credit_Risk_Analysis/README.md

 ![](/Resources/1_Randrom_Oversampling.png)

--Accuracy: A high-risk application of 0.01 is predicted and is actually correct.
+- Accuracy: A high-risk application of 0.01 is predicted and is actually correct.

 Recall: 0.70 of the actual high-risk application was correctly identified.